 (Baltimore, MD )

-My 10 month old daughter is ALWAYS hungry.
+My 10-month-old baby is ALWAYS hungry.
 I introduced her to solid foods (cereal) at 5 months.
 She has always been a good eater.
 Now we are attempting to cut back on bottles and formula and increase solid foods.
 She has three meals and two / three snacks a day.

-At a typical meal she will drink an 8 oz bottle of formula, eat 4 oz of pureed veggies, 2 oz of pureed fruit or half of a banana, an oz of cooked turkey of chicken, and a handful of crackers.
+At a typical meal, she will drink an 8 oz bottle of formula, eat 4 oz of pureed veggies, 2 oz of pureed fruit or half of a banana, an oz of cooked turkey or chicken, and a handful of crackers.
 A snack usually consists of 4 oz of diluted juice or water, 1/4 diced fruit, cereal bar, and a handful of dried cereal.